jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. In the email address field, enter an invalid email address, click on the send message button and verify that the form does not submit and shows the invalid input error message.
+4. Verify that when the user enters an invalid email address in the email address field and clicks on the send message button, the form does not submit and the invalid input error message appears on the email address field.

     - Outcome: Pass